evidentlyai/evidently/docs/book/reports/data-drift.md

 * You can apply the preset only to selected columns.
 * You can create a different report test suite from scratch taking this one as an inspiration.

+If you want to compare descriptive statistics between the two datasets, you can also use the [Data Stability test preset](data-quality.md).

 # Examples

 * Browse the [examples](../get-started/examples.md) for sample Jupyter notebooks and Colabs.